-His legal team has boycotted the trial on the grounds the verdict was determined ahead of time, but after the trial they said they would appeal the decision to the Supreme Court.
+His legal team was not present Thursday, after also boycotting the 2014 trial on the grounds the verdict was determined ahead of time..